-No separate notification is made when the health care certificate is issued.
+No separate notification is made when the health social welfare and health care professionals' certificate is issued.

 4.4 Acceptance of the certificate

 4.4.1 Certificate acceptance procedure by the certificate applicant

 The certificate holder must check the accuracy of the information stored in the card and certificate.
 The certificate is then approved without further action by the certificate holder.
 If there are any problems, the certificate holder should contact the registration point or the support helpline.